Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

 It is known that the depth and the Castelnuovo-Mumford regularity can be defined in terms of the local cohomology modules.
 By a result of Takayama \cite{Ta}, the local cohomology modules of $R/I^t$ can be computed by means of the reduced homology of certain simplicial complexes.
 The facets of these simplicial complexes correspond to associated primes of $I^t$ \cite{TT2}.
 Therefore, it is necessary to know the associated primes of $I^t$ in order to compute $\depth R/I^t$ and $\reg I^t$.

-In particular, $\depth R/I^t > 0$ if and only if $\mm$ is not an associated prime of $I^t$, where $\mm$ denotes the maximal homogeneous ideal of $R$.
+Associated primes $I^t$ are of interest in their own right.
+For instance, Simis, Vasconcelos and Villarreal \cite{SVV} or Francisco, Ha and Van Tuyl \cite{FHV} showed that they can be used to detect odd cycles in a graph or to give an algebraic characterization of perfect graphs without using the Strong Perfect Graph Theorem.